-Please circle the type of crossing at the site.
+Please check the type of crossing at the site.
 If there are different types of drainage features at a crossing then circle each.
+See Figure 1 for photos of crossing types.

 Bridge is a bottomless structure that has abutments built on both of the stream banks or uses the natural stream banks as abutments.